flutter/website/src/platform-integration/web/install-web/install-web-from-android-on-chromeos.md

 ---
-title: Add Web devtools to Flutter from Android on ChromeOS start
+title: Add Chrome DevTools to Flutter from Android on ChromeOS start
 description: Configure your system to develop Flutter web apps on ChromeOS.
 short-title: When you started with Android on ChromeOS
 ---

-To add Web as a Flutter app target for ChromeOS with Android, follow this procedure.
+To add web as a Flutter app target for ChromeOS with Android, follow this procedure.

 ## Configure web development tools